 How can overstocking inventory be prevented?

 Avoiding overstocks and stockouts boils down to inventory management.
 At the root of all overstocking is blind order placing without an understanding of your store’s inventory.

-With accurate demand predictions through POS data and customer behavior insights, you can minimize both the cause and effect of overstocking on your business.
+With accurate demand predictions through POS data and customer behavior insights, you can minimize both the cause and effect of overstocking on your small business.

 Consider following these five tips for reducing your risk of overstocking and implementing better stocking practices.

 1. Invest in inventory management software